koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ![image](../../images/support-cold-memory-1.svg)

 Add a coldPageCollector in collectorPlugins. coldPageCollector read cgroup file memory.idle_stat which is exported by kidled(Anolis kernel), kstaled(Google kernel)  or DAMON(amazon) that depends on the kernel.
-And memory.idle_stat includes cold page info in page cache and exists at each hierarchical of cgroup memory.
+And memory.idle_stat includes cold page info in page cache and exists at each hierarchy of cgroup memory.
 After collecting cold page info, coldPageCollector will insert metric(such as NodeMemoryWithHotPageUsageMetric, PodMemoryWithHotPageUsageMetric, ContainerMemoryWithHotPageUsageMetric, NodeMemoryColdPageSizeMetric, PodMemoryColdPageSizeMetric, ContainerMemoryColdPageSizeMetric) into metriccache.

 MemFree: free and unallocated memory
 NodeMemWithColdPage: cold page size in page cache of node

-node memory usage: nodeMemWithHotPageUasge=MemTotal-MemFree-NodeMemWithColdPage
+node-memory-usage: nodeMemWithHotPageUasge=MemTotal-MemFree-NodeMemWithColdPage

-pod memory usage: podMemWithHotPageUasge=PodInactiveAnon + PodActiveAnon + PodUnevictable+PodMeMwithHotPageSize
+pod-memory-usage: podMemWithHotPageUasge=PodInactiveAnon + PodActiveAnon + PodUnevictable+PodMeMwithHotPageSize

-container memory usage: containerMemWithHotPageUasge=ContainerInactiveAnon + ContainerActiveAnon + ContainerUnevictable+ContainerMemWithHotPageSize
+container-memory-usage: containerMemWithHotPageUasge=ContainerInactiveAnon + ContainerActiveAnon + ContainerUnevictable+ContainerMemWithHotPageSize

-The proposal implement kidled cold page collector and provide other cold page collector interface.
+The proposal implements kidled cold page collector and provides other cold page collector interfaces.

 ```go
 //add collector